At the Young Vic we tell stories that change the way people look at the world.

 Former recipients of a Genesis Future Directors Award include Rikki Henry (2015) Finn Beames (2014), Tinuke Craig (2014), Matthew Xia (2013) and Ben Kidd (2012).

 Watch our short film to find out more about the Genesis Future Directors Award.

 Genesis Directors Programme: 2003 – 2009

-Since March 2003, the Genesis Foundation supported London's innovative Young Vic theatre in creating a programme for emerging directors.
+From 2003 to 2009, the Genesis Foundation supported the Young Vic in creating a programme for emerging directors.
 This was, and remains to this day, a pioneering initiative with few precedents around the world.
 A number of alumni from the programme have gone on to produce award-winning work.